All Questions About PPL Training Costs

 Landing at other airports

 Each airport has different landing fees.
-We will by far incur the most costs at Teuge, but for your navigation flights you will of course also come to other airports.
-If you are comparing flight schools and landing fees are not included in the price, then also check carefully what those additional costs entail.
+We will incur by far the most costs at Teuge, but of course for your navigation flights you will also visit other airports.
+When comparing flight schools, if landing fees are not included in the price, make sure you check what those additional costs entail.

-Flight time (also known as 'airtime') is the time that an aircraft actually spends in the air.
+Flight time (also called 'airtime') is the time an aircraft actually spends in the air.

-Block time (also known as 'gate-to-gate time') is the time that elapses from the moment an aircraft departs from the hangar until it returns to the hangar.
+Block time (also called 'gate-to-gate time') is the time that elapses from the moment an aircraft leaves the hangar until the moment it returns to the hangar.

-In lessons in an electric aircraft, the difference between block time and flight time is much smaller than in a fuel aircraft.
-This is because we do not have a long run-up and our checklist is much shorter.
+For lessons in an electric aircraft the difference between block time and flight time is much smaller than for a fuel-powered aircraft.
+That's because we don't have a long run-up and our checklist is much shorter.

-If you encounter a flight school that charges by block time, keep in mind that the time you are actually in the air is not the same as the time you spend on your total lesson.
+If you encounter a flight school that charges by block time, keep in mind that the time you are actually airborne is not the same as the time you spend on the entire lesson.

-At E-Flight Academy, you don't have to worry about that.
+At E-Flight Academy you don't have to worry about that.
 Because you simply pay per lesson.
-And in one lesson, your flight time averages 0.85 flight hour.
-So you get a lot of real flight time during your flying lesson!
+And in one lesson your flight time is on average 0,85 flight hours.
+So you get lots of real flight time during your lesson!

 Yes, that's possible!
-To be clear, this concerns extra hours in addition to the hours you already receive within the theory package.
+For clarity, this concerns additional hours on top of the hours you already receive within the theory package.

-We call this Theory Support.
-It also sometimes happens that a flight cannot be flown due to bad weather and the student is already there.
-In that case, last-minute Theory Support can be taken by the instructor in question.
+We call that Theory Support.
+It also sometimes happens that poor weather prevents flying and the student is already present.
+In that case, last-minute Theory Support can be taken by the respective instructor.

 Flying itself is cheaper.
-Our aircraft has a 22 kWh battery, and if you know the electricity price, you can calculate that a flight usually costs less than 10 euros in electricity.
-A conventional training aircraft will quickly cost three to five times more.
+Our aircraft has a 22 kWh battery and if you know the electricity price you can calculate that a flight usually costs less than 10 euro in electricity.
+A conventional training aircraft will quickly cost three to five times as much.

-However, there are also a lot of costs that turn out to be higher.
-Fortunately, it is expected that these costs will decrease in the coming years.
-For example, think of the depreciation of the battery.
-It needs to be replaced after just a few hundred hours.
-Additionally, our aircraft are of course brand new.
-Most flight schools operate with older planes that have already depreciated significantly.
-Maintenance is also new for the technicians, which has led to investments in training, and you can see this reflected in the price.
+However, there are also a lot of costs that are higher.
+Fortunately, these costs are expected to fall in the coming years.
+Think, for example, of the depreciation of the battery.
+This has to be replaced after only a few hundred hours.
+In addition, our aircraft are of course brand new.
+Most flying schools operate somewhat older planes that have already been heavily depreciated.
+Maintenance is also new for the mechanics, which has required investment in training and you can see that reflected in the price.

-So it will take some time before electric flying becomes truly cheaper.
-A good way to accelerate that is to fly as much as possible electrically!
+So it will still be a while before electric flying really becomes cheaper.
+A good way to speed that up is to fly electrically as much as possible!

-You don't need to purchase anything you already have again.
-The best thing to do is to consult with us about which part of the theory you have already arranged yourself and what we may still need to start.
-Please contact us at 055 203 2230
+You don't need to repurchase anything you already have.
+It's best to discuss with us which parts of the theory you have already arranged yourself and what we may still need to initiate.
+Please contact us via 055 203 2230

 About the courses